A lot of people ask why do frenchies cost as much as they do, so we decided to share a breakdown.

 Then you have the cost of raising that female on a quality diet, vet care, and grooming supplies which in an average year that can add $1,000-$2,000 per dog.
 Depending on that particular dog and their needs.

-When the female finally reaches breeding age (IF she turns out to be breeding quality) you then begin your search for the right stud.
+When the female finally reaches breeding age (IF she turns out to be breeding quality and passes all health testing) you then begin your search for the right stud.
 This can consume countless hours of researching pedigrees and healthy lines.
-However, if she ends up not being breeding quality your time and efforts are now focused on finding the dog a suitable loving home, interviewing families and the cost of spay and neuter which would then be a loss of $5-15K and a loss of time.
+However, if she ends up not being breeding quality your time and efforts are now focused on finding the dog a suitable loving home, interviewing families and the cost of spay and neuter which would then be a loss of $10k-20k.

 Once you find the right stud you pay another $1,000-$5,000 for a stud fee!